romulus4444/Cloudy-Canvas/README.md

 A Discord bot for interfacing with the [Manebooru](https://manebooru.art/) imageboard.
 The discord server can be found [here](https://discord.gg/K4pq9AnN8F).
 If you enjoy this bot and want to help out with hosting and development of the Manebooru platform, please consider my [Patreon](https://www.patreon.com/cloudy_canvas)!

 Written by Raymond Welch ([@Dr. Romulus#4444](https://github.com/romulus4444)) in C# using Discord.net and hosted on the Manebooru server.
-Special thanks to Ember Heartshine.
+Special thanks to Ember Heartshine and CULTPONY.

 I am currently only considering requests to add Cloudy Canvas to servers that I am in, but feel free to contact me on Discord about it.